patternfly/patternfly-elements/docs/content/develop/step-5.md

 ## (Legacy) The Hard Way

 Before the release script (above) was created, we published releases using the manual steps below.
-They're kept here mostly for posterity, and possibly to make the [release script](https://github.com/patternfly/patternfly-elements/blob/master/scripts/release.sh) more understandable.
+They're kept here mostly for posterity, and possibly to make the [release script](https://github.com/patternfly/patternfly-elements/blob/main/scripts/release.sh) more understandable.

 To roll a new release, use the following steps:

 1. Start in the root directory of the patternfly-elements project.
-2. Check out the master branch and pull down the latest:
+2. Check out the main branch and pull down the latest:
-    - `git reset --hard && git clean -df && git checkout master && git fetch origin && git pull`
+    - `git reset --hard && git clean -df && git checkout main && git fetch origin && git pull`
 3. To have lerna bump the verions, run: `npm run lerna version -- --no-git-tag-version --no-push --preid prerelease`.
     - Choose the appropriate version bump type for the release you're publishing:
         - if bumping a prerelease version (example: from 1.0.0-prerelease.2 to 1.0.0-prerelease.3), choose *Custom Prerelease*